bennyk/Cocos2d-x-Tutorial/README.md

 # Cocos2d-x-Tutorial

-This repo hosts my tutorial source based on the newer cocos2d-x v3 framework.
+This repo hosts my tutorial source based on the newer cocos2d-x v3 framework (see References below for related docs about this tutorial).

+Following are the instructions required to build these tutorial samples: -

 1. Clone the project repo and start downloading the project submodules' dependencies.
 ```sh